rearc-data/publish-a-data-product-on-aws-data-exchange/README.md

 │   │   ├── lambda_function.py      # Code to interact with ADX for creating a dataset and revision
 │   │   ├── source_data.py          # Code to acquire dataset and perform necessary data transformation
 │   │   ├── requirements.txt        # Code dependencies
-│   ├── pre-processing-cfn.yaml     # CloudFormation code to setup data provider automation
+│   ├── pre-processing-cfn.yaml     # CloudFormation template to setup data provider automation
-├── dataset-description.md          # Dataset description that goes on ADX
-├── product-description.md          # Product description that goes on ADX
-├── init.sh                         # Initialization script to start the automation
+├── dataset-description.md          # Dataset description that goes on the ADX listing ├── product-description.md          # Product description that goes on the ADX listing ├── init.sh                         # Initialization script to kick-off the automation ├── README.md
-├── README.md
 └── .gitignore
 ```

-- Source Files: The actual data provider side source code and automation code is stored inside the `pre-processing` folder.
-This folder contains python code to acquire the dataset, perform necessary data transformation and code to interact with ADX service to publish a dataset and a new revision.
-This folder also stores `pre-processing-cfn.yaml` file that is the CloudFormation code to setup pre-processing-code (python code) to run in AWS Lambda Function with CloudWatch scheduled events rule to trigger AWS Lambda function periodically.
+- Source Files: The actual data provider side source code and automation is stored inside the `pre-processing` folder.
+This folder contains python code to acquire the dataset, perform necessary data transformation and interact with ADX to publish a dataset and a new dataset revision.
+This folder also stores `pre-processing-cfn.yaml` that is the CloudFormation template to setup the pre-processing-code (python code) to run in AWS Lambda with CloudWatch Scheduled Events rule to trigger AWS Lambda functions periodically.
-- Dataset Description: The description of the dataset that needs to be created on ADX is stored inside the `dataset-description.md` file.
+- Dataset Description: Description of the dataset is stored in `dataset-description.md` file.
-- Product Description: The description of the data product that needs to be created on ADX is stored inside the `product-description.md` file.
+- Product Description: Description of the data product is stored in `product-description.md` file.
 - Initialization Script: The `init.sh` script triggers the entire workflow as explained below.

 #### Prerequisites:
-- [Python](https://www.python.org), [Pip](https://pypi.org/project/pip/), [JQ](https://stedolan.github.io/jq/), [AWS CLI V2](https://aws.amazon.com/cli/) and other related developer tools installed and configured on your device
+- [Python](https://www.python.org), [Pip](https://pypi.org/project/pip/), [JQ](https://stedolan.github.io/jq/), [AWS CLI V2](https://aws.amazon.com/cli/) and other related developer tools installed and configured on your local developer workstation
 - AWS credentials with appropriate permissions to create necessary ADX resources
-- Create pre-processing code to acquire source data and perform any necessary data transformation ([source_data.py](./pre-processing/pre-processing-code/source_data.py)) and code to interact with ADX service to publish dataset and a new revision ([lambda_function.py](./pre-processing/pre-processing-code/lambda_function.py))
-- Create pre-processing CloudFormation template ([pre-processing-cfn.yaml](./pre-processing/pre-processing-cfn.yaml))
-- Create dataset description markdown file ([dataset-description.md](./dataset-description.md))
-- Create product markdown file ([product-description.md](./product-description.md))

-#### Execute init script
+## 2. Execute init script
-Once, you have the pre-processing code written and tested locally, you can run the init shell script to move the pre-processing code to S3, create dataset on ADX, create the first revision etc. The init script requires following parameters to be passed:
+Once, you have the pre-processing code written/updated and tested locally, you can run the init shell script to move the pre-processing code to S3, create a dataset on ADX and create the first dataset revision.

+The init script requires following parameters to be passed:
-- Source S3 Bucket: This is the source S3 bucket where the dataset and pre-processing automation code resides.
+- Source S3 Bucket: where the dataset and pre-processing automation code resides.
 For Rearc datasets, it's `rearc-data-provider`
-- Dataset Name: This is the S3 prefix where the dataset and pre-processing automation code resides.
-For this e.g., it's `covid-19-world-cases-deaths-testing`
+- Dataset Name: S3 prefix where the dataset and pre-processing automation code resides.
+For this example, we are using `covid-19-world-cases-deaths-testing`
-- Product Name: This is the product name on ADX.
-For this e.g., it's `COVID-19 - World Confirmed Cases, Deaths, and Testing`
+- Product Name: product name for the ADX listing.
+For this example, we are using `COVID-19 - World Confirmed Cases, Deaths, and Testing`
-- Product ID: Since, ADX does not provide APIs to programmatically create Products, it can be blank for now
+- Product ID: Since, ADX does not provide APIs to programmatically create Products, it can be left blank for now
-- Region: This is the AWS region where the product will be listed on ADX.
-For this e.g., it's `us-east-1`
+- Region: AWS region where the product will be listed on ADX.
+For this example, we are using `us-east-1`

 The init script also allows an optional `--profile` parameter to be passed in if you wish to use an alternative set of AWS credentials instead of your default profile.